ibnbob/abide/README.md

 The argument type, `BddLit`, is a signed number.
 The absolute value of the argument is the variable's _name_.
-Unless variable reordering is performed, the name is also the variable's place in the variable order.
+Unless variable reordering is performed, a variable's place in the order independent of its name and is determined by when it is created.
+In the above example, variable 4 appears before variable 3 in the variable oredering because it is created first.

 You can also create constant functions.